YoussefHabib97/bookly_mvvm/README.md

 * Shows **suggested books** based on the category of the currently viewed book.
 * Smooth navigation powered by BLoC and MVVM.

-### ⭐ Favorites & Local Storage (To be implemented)
+### ⭐ Local Storage

-* Users can save books to their favorites.
-* Favorites stored locally for offline access.
+* Persistent Theme data on device using SharedPreferences

 ### 🎨 Light & Dark Mode